sclorg/helm-charts/README.md

           /helm-charts/<helm-chart-name>.tgz
 ```

-The output from commands mentioned above could be:
+The output from commands mentioned above could look like:

 ```commandline
 results: